SimVascular/svFSIplus/Code/Source/README.md

 <h1 id="xml_file"> Solver Parameter Input XML File  </h1>

 The Fortan svFSI solver read in simulation parameters in a custom text format.
 All parameters were read in at startup and stored as an array of characters (string) using custom code.
-Parameter values were then retrieved during various stages of the compuation.
+Parameter values were then retrieved during various stages of the computation.
 The string representation was converted when the value of a parameter was needed.
-An error in a parameter value could therefore not be detected until later stages of the compuataion (e.g., when the mesh is being distributed over processors).
+An error in a parameter value could therefore not be detected until later stages of the computation (e.g., when the mesh is being distributed over processors).

 svFSIplus solver simulation parameters are stored in the Extensible Markup Language (XML) file format.
 XML is a simple text-based format for representing structured data as element tree.
 The XML tree starts at a root element and branches from the root to sub-elements.
 All elements can have sub-elements.
 An XML tag is a markup construct that begins with < and ends with >.
 There are three types of tag:
 1) start-tag, such as `<section>`